HoudhaifaNA/autopulse-pro/README.md

 You need to create three folders one for database called **db** and one for uploaded thumbnails called **uploads** and one for env files called **env**.

-In the root path create two folders:
+In the root path create three folders:

 **db/** \
 **env/** \